The Boogie Kings: History

 Though mostly covers, the performances recorded did not come across as token album filler, but genuine interpretations of the material by the band.
 The personnel - Jerry Lacroix (vocals and sax), Duane Yates (vocals and trumpet), Ned Theall (trumpet), Norris Badeaux (lead sax), Dale Gothia (sax), Dan Silas (baritone sax), Bryan Leger (organ), Jack Hall (guitar), Gary Dorsey (bass), and Kenny Yetman (drums) – are considered by many who have known the band since inception to be the definitive Boogie Kings personnel.
 This roster constituted the group in its most unchanged form in the years that the band made several recordings, as well as the faces the public saw during the years of its expanding popularity from public appearances.
 In the Spring of 1967, Gary Walker was introduced into the group, and the three singers performed as "The Three Kings".

 Jerry laCroix left the band in May 1967, though any void in the act was filled by Gary Walker.
 A live album had been recorded at Galveston's Bamboo Hut but, by the time this was released, Jerry was briefly with the Soul Counts, before joining G.G.'s "Rollercoasters."

 The band toured throughout the United States and helped back big-name musicians on the stage and in the recording studio.
 The Boogie Kings, organized as loose co-operative, voted to replace Ned Theall while in Los Angeles in 1967.
 The band returned to Louisiana, and selected Jack Hall as leader.
-Ned organized a group featuring Duane Yates on vocals, Jon Smithey on sax, and Bobby Ramirez on drums.
+Ned organized a group featuring Duane Yates on vocals, Jon Smith on sax, and Bobby Ramirez on drums.
 In 1968, Ned Theall took back The Boogie Kings, and the band continued to play in Louisiana and southeast Texas.

 By 1968, the band started going through a succession of vocalists, most of them very talented in their own right, though the stage excitement wrought by Clint West, G.G.
 Shinn, Jerry LaCroix, and Duane Yates was seldom recaptured.
 These vocalists included Rosemary Clark, Buddy Wright, Little Alfred Babineaux, James Anderson, and Johnny Giordano, to name just a few.
 Turnover among the sidemen began to accelerate as well.
 By the end of 1969, only Jack Hall and Dan Silas remained from the group's heyday.